mhaugrud/msumcspy/_sources/Selection/PrecedenceofOperators.rst

    Which of the following properly expresses the precedence of operators (using parentheses) in the following expression: 5*3 > 10 and 4+6==11

-Here is an animation of the above expression:
+Here is an animation for the above expression:

-.. showeval:: se_macl
+.. showeval:: se_mc6h
    :trace_mode: true

    5 * 3 > 10 and 4 + 6 == 11